The Ultimate Half-Marathon Training Plan

 Fabletics Men Run

-A full marathon is 42 km (or 26.2 miles), so a half-one will be 21 km (or 13.1 miles).
+A full marathon is 42 km (or 26.2 miles), so a half-marathon distance is 21 km (or 13.1 miles).
 Doing a half-marathon is a great idea (and a perfectly achievable one) for runners who can do a 5k or a 10k run without any issues.
 So, if that’s you, then you can start preparing for it!

-Your first half-marathon should probably take around 2 to 3 hours, unless you walk occasionally instead of running, or the weather is moody - then it will take you a little longer.
+Your first half-marathon should probably take around 2 to 3 hours, unless you walk occasionally instead of running, or if the weather is moody - then it will take you a little longer.
 It’s worth knowing that in most official half-marathon events there is a time limit for completing it, which is usually around 4.5 hours.
+You can find loads of half-marathon pace charts online which let you calculate what pace you need to run at to achieve your finishing time goal.

 If you tap this question into Google, you’ll see all sorts of answers.
-Some are as short as four weeks, while others last 16.
-How can you tell which duration is most realistic for you?
+Some offer aggressive plans as short as four weeks, while others last 16 and offer a more hybrid approach.
+How can you tell which duration and training style is most realistic for you?

 This comes down to a few factors:

 For the sake of this post, let’s assume you’re a novice runner and can dedicate 16 weeks to gradually building up your strength and cardiovascular endurance.
-If you start this June or July and follow a training plan (like the one we’ve put together for you in the next section), you can definitely consider signing up to an October or November 21k race.
+If you start this March and follow the Fabletics Half-Marathon Training Plan to the letter, you can definitely consider signing up to an end of summer / early August 21k race.

 Fabletics Group Run